gthrm/translator-bot/README.md

 1. Find the bot on Telegram: @YourBotUsername
 2. Start a chat and send /start
 3. Send any text in Russian or Serbian
+4. Or send an image containing text for recognition and translation (using GPT-4 vision model)
-4. Receive the translation in three styles
+5. Receive the translation in three styles

 ## Development